-- High production and huge production potential: CCL produced 68.846 MT of coal in 2021-22, which is over 11.06 % of Coal India's Production.
-The coal reserves in CCL command area is of 45.3978 Billion tonnes (as on 01.04.2021).
-CCL has about 12.89 % of the coal reserves of India.
+- 1. High reserves with huge production potential: CCL produced 68.846 MT of coal in 2021-22, which is about 11.06% of Coal India's total production (622.62 MT).
+The coal reserves in CCL command area is of 45 Billion tonnes (as on 01.04.2021) which is about 13% of the total projected coal reserves of India.
 The coal reserves include non-coking coal (used in power plants) as well as coking coal (used in steel plants).
-These reserves are good enough for the next 200 years. - 2.
-Infrastructure available in almost all Coal Blocks: For development and operation of coal mines we need a good rail and road network.
-All coalfields of CCL have a reasonably Good Rail and Road Network.
-This Network enables swift movement of Coal to the Consumers. - 3.
-Skilled Manpower available in sufficient numbers: CCL has been in the business of Coal Mining for over 40 years.
-Its manpower strength as on 31.03.2022 is 35861 and which is well conversant in their jobs. - 4.
-Application of information technology is improving gradually: Due to the remoteness of mining areas, implementation and operation of IT initiatives becomes a challenge.
-There are several hinderances like non- availability/ poor strength of mobile signal/ internet in remote locations, power cuts/ voltage irregularity which affects devices' as well as services' performance.
-Despite the hinderances, application of IT in mines of CCL is gradually improving. - 5.
-Very low employee attrition rate: The salary and wages offered to the employees in CCL are the best in the Coal Mining Industry.
+These reserves are good enough for the next 20 decades. - 2.
+Infrastructure available in almost all Coal Blocks: For development and operation of coal mines, we need a good rail and road network.
+All coalfields of CCL have a reasonably good rail & road network and thus planning & implementation of projects become easier with smooth transportation of man and machineries as well.
+This rail & road network further enables swift movement of Coal to the consumers.
+CCL is also augmenting the rail network for coal evacuation through construction of various sidings and laying of new rail lines like Tori Shivpur 3rd rail line etc. - 3.
+Skilled Manpower available in sufficient numbers: CCL has been in the business of coal mining for over 45 years.
+Its manpower strength as on 31.03.2022 is 35,861, which comprises of skilled HEMM operators and manpower in different discipline and trades, who are well conversant with their jobs. - 4.
+Application of information technology: Owing to the remoteness of mining areas, implementation and operation of IT initiatives was a challenge in early days.
+However, over the period of last 10 years, several breakthrough initiatives have been taken and all areas as on 31.03.2022 are covered under Mobile connectivity and fast internet services.
+Besides, the company has its own WAN/ LAN networking for operational monitoring and data transfer.
+Geo-fencing services for operational control of the mine, RFID with VTS enabled devices are actively in use and as such the IT tools in its full form is operating in command areas which enables faster sharing of reports / information and decision-making process.
+ERP with its seven modules has been rolled out for total transformation of the system to a higher level of digitized platform.

+- 5. Very low employee attrition rate: The salary and wages offered to the employees in CCL are the best in the Coal Mining Industry.
 This has resulted in a very low attrition of employees.
-The performance related pay introduced recently for executives has further boosted the morale of employees. - 6.
-CCL is a Mini-Ratna Category I Company, with a High Financial Autonomy: On the basis of performance of CCL, the Department of Public Enterprises has granted Mini-Ratna Category I status to the Company.
-This means that the company can approve projects up to Rs.
+The performance related pay introduced since FY 2007-08 for executives has further boosted the morale of employees.
+The employee benefit expenses in FY 22 was Rs 5,475.62 Crore, including salary wages, bonus, welfare etc. - 6.
+CCL is a Mini-Ratna Category-I Company, with High Financial Autonomy: On the basis of performance of CCL, the Department of Public Enterprises has granted Mini-Ratna Category I status to the company.
+The company can approve projects up to Rs.
 500 Crores without going to the Government and it can also form joint ventures / subsidiaries / overseas offices.